Fresheyeball/deconfigured/blog/dag.md

 fcEdges = eForestToEdges . espanningtrees
 ```

+> If you need more code, github is your ally.

 ## Bonus

 Remember how I said there would be something funny happening if we tried to
 make the graph poly-kinded in it's key type?
-It seems like it should be pretty
+It seems like it should play nice
-simple, right?
+, right?
 Clone the repo and try it :)

 ---